 Addressing Repeat Offenders

-At the heart of Cuomo’s state of emergency is the system of signals and switches that safely guide trains through tunnels and between stations.
+At the heart of the governor’s state of emergency is the system of signals and switches that safely guide trains through tunnels and between stations.
 Anyone who has ridden a subway more than once has probably experienced it: The train stops in a darkened tunnel, and the conductor announces, “We’re waiting on a signal to proceed; we hope to be moving shortly.”

 Those delays can be the product of normal traffic, but in New York City they often stemmed from a defect in a signaling system long past its prime.
 In fact, some of the subway’s tunnels, tracks, equipment, and stations are 70 to 100 years old, and some of its electrical cables are sheathed in cloth.